spacetelescope/style-guides/guides/jupyter-notebooks.md

 ### Design for portability

-Notebooks should be portable, that is, they should be designed to work on multiple computers.
-There are a few basic steps you can take as a notebook author to increase the "portability" of a notebook:
+Tutorials should be portable, that is, they should be designed to work on multiple computers.
+There are a few basic steps you can take as a tutorial author to increase the "portability" of a tutorial notebook:

 - Use APIs, not file systems, to access data.
 Where possible, use libraries such as [`astroquery.mast`](https://astroquery.readthedocs.io/en/latest/) to